felixge/open-source-contribution-guide/Readme.md

   test, explain why.
 * Write [good commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html),
   explain what your patch does, and why it is needed.
-* Keep it simple: Any patch changes a lot of code or is difficult to understand should be discussed before you put in the effort.
+* Keep it simple: Any patch that changes a lot of code or is difficult to understand should be discussed before you put in the effort.
 See the "Asking Questions" section for that.
 * Create a github pull request to notify me of your changes.

 ## Be Nice